briandoll/change-inside-surroundings.vim/README.md

 **Normal Vim can do this:**

-Change inside an HTML tag, yo:
+Change inside an HTML tag:

 * Given: `<div>London Calling</div>`
 * To replace the contents of the div tag I can use: `cit`